Use this setting to control the default account expiration date (if any) for new Subscribers.

 Expiration can be helpful to ensure that subscribers update their contact info as well as helping "clean out" those that no longer have any valid contact info.

 As we've seen, the expiration process can send the subscriber a reminder to renew service.
 This should prompt subscribers to log in and ensure that their info is up-to-date.

 If a subscriber never renews their subscription, you can logically assume that they no longer want/need alerts or no longer have that number/address.
 Those accounts should be allowed to expire.

-As expired used do not count towards liensing, this process can help also reclaim license seats.
+As expired used do not count towards licensing, this process can help also reclaim license seats.

-If your organization does not wish to manage user accounts by removing old users, then expirations might be a good option to help remove old subcribers who no longer need service.
+If your organization does not wish to manage user accounts by removing old users, then expirations might be a good option to help remove old subscribers who no longer need service.